JohnMai1994/SpaiceInterview/README.md

     In this program, I mainly use style-component this lib to code my CSS style.
 I use fetch and React Hook to set initial data

     If I have more time, I will try to make this to `JSON Editor`

+- Update

+    Right Now, We can edit the JSON file at the front-end website